The Ormiston Trust

 These successful projects from the Trust's subsidiary academies illustrate what works:

-• Great Yarmouth (Ormiston Families): Recruited 200+ Wellbeing Ambassadors across 15 schools to offer wellbeing support and lead social action projects
+- Great Yarmouth (Ormiston Families): Recruited over 200 Wellbeing Ambassadors across 15 schools to offer wellbeing support and lead social action projects

 Recognition

-The Trust's #WeWill social action projects won Silver in the Pearson National Teaching Awards and are in the running for the Gold Award, demonstrating the quality and impact of funded work.
+Ormiston Academies Trust (a subsidiary organisation) won Silver in the Pearson National Teaching Awards for the #WeWill social action projects and is in the running for the Gold Award, demonstrating the quality and impact of funded work.

 Key Takeaways for Grant Writers